Honey Wheat Bread

 1½ cup (187 grams) bread flour, ½ cup (75 grams) whole wheat flour, ½ cup wheat germ, toasted, ½ teaspoon instant yeast

-• Combine the mixture on low speed using the paddle mixture until the dough starts to come together.
+• Combine the honey wheat and wheat germ mixture on low speed using the paddle mixture until the dough starts to come together.

 • Switch to the dough hook and add the oil and salt.
 Knead on medium speed for about 10 minutes using the mixer (longer if doing by hand).
 The dough will be smooth and not sticky at all.